 The grand coalition decided to settle the 1956 petitions by setting binding deadlines for the required referendums.
 The referendums in Lower Saxony and Rhineland-Palatinate were to be held by 31 March 1975, and the referendum in Baden was to be held by 30 June 1970.

 The quorum for a successful vote was set at one-quarter of those entitled to vote in Bundestag elections.
 Paragraph 4 stated that the vote should be disregarded if it contradicted the objectives of paragraph 1.

-In his investiture address, given on 28 October 1969 in Bonn, Chancellor Willy Brandt proposed that the government would consider Article 29 of the Basic Law as a binding order.
+In his investiture address, given on 28 October 1969 in Bonn, Chancellor Willy Brandt proposed that the government consider Article 29 of the Basic Law a binding order.
 An expert commission was established, named after its chairman, the former Secretary of State Professor Werner Ernst.

 In the north, either a single new state consisting of Schleswig-Holstein, Hamburg, Bremen, and Lower Saxony should be created (solution A) or two new states, one in the northeast consisting of Schleswig-Holstein, Hamburg and the northern part of Lower Saxony (from Cuxhaven to Luchow-Dannenberg) and one in the northwest consisting of Bremen and the rest of Lower Saxony (solution B).

 In the center and southwest, either Rhineland-Palatinate (except for the Germersheim district but including the Rhine-Neckar region) should be merged with Hesse and the Saarland (solution C), the district of Germersheim would then become part of Baden-Wurttemberg.